 According to the Humane Society of Indianapolis, in six years, one female dog and her offspring can be the source of 67,000 puppies and in just seven years, one female cat and her young can produce 420,000 kittens.
 Be a responsible pet owner and have your pet spayed or neutered.

-The first thing to do, after thoroughly searching your own neighborhood, is to stop by Indianapolis Animal Care & Control to view the stray animals and check the lost and found bulletin board.
+The first thing to do, after thoroughly searching your own neighborhood, is to stop by Indianapolis Animal Care Services to view the stray animals and check the lost and found bulletin board.
 You can visit us as often as you wish but you should stop in at least every couple of days to make sure the animal has not been brought in.
 Descriptions of the same animal can vary from one person to the next; so don't rely on a phone call to identify your pet.
 And, remember, the more effort you make, the greater the chance of finding your pet.

 First take the animal to any veterinarian or shelter to determine if the pet has a microchip.
 If the pet does have a chip, the vet or shelter will call the owner(s) on your behalf and let them know how to retrieve their pet.